kinecosystem/kin-node/README.md

 ```

 Additional options include:
-- `whitelistKey`: The private key of an account that will be used to co-sign all transactions.
-Should only be set for Kin 3.
+- `endpoint`: (optional) A specific endpoint to use in the client.
+This will be inferred by default from the Environment.
+Cannot be set if `internal` is set.
+- `internal`: (optional) An `agora.client.InternalClient` instance to use in the client.
+This will created using default values if not included.
+Cannot be set if `endpoint` is set.
 - `retryConfig`: A custom `agora.client.RetryConfig` to configure how the client retries requests.
-- `endpoint`: A specific endpoint to use in the client.
-This will be inferred by default from the Environment.
-- `kinVersion`: The version of Kin to use.
-Defaults to 3.
 - `defaultCommitment`: (Kin 4 only) The commitment requirement to use by default for Kin 4 Agora requests.
 See the [website documentation](https://docs.kin.org/solana#commitment) for more information.

 ### Usage